crackcomm/ocaml-boxroot/README.md

 chosen to preserve the least significant bit, so that immediate OCaml values (with lsb set) are correctly classified.

-Scanning is set up by registering a root scanning hook with the OCaml GC, and done by traversing the pools linearly.
+Scanning is set up by registering a root-scanning hook with the OCaml GC, and done by traversing the pools linearly.
 An early-exit optimisation when all roots have been found ensures that programs that use few roots throughout the life of the program only pay for what they use.

 The memory pools are managed in several rings, according to their *class*.
-The class class distinguishes pools according to OCaml generations, as well as pools that are free (which need not be scanned).
+The class distinguishes pools according to OCaml generations, as well as pools that are free (which need not be scanned).
 A pool is *young* if it is allowed to contain pointers to the minor heap.
 During minor collection, we only need to scan young pools.
 At the end of the minor collection, the young pools, now guaranteed to no longer point to any young value, are promoted into *old* pools.
+We unconditionally allocate roots in young pools, to avoids testing at allocation-time whether their initial value is young or old.

 The rings are managed in such a manner that pools that are less than half-full are rotated to the start of the ring.
 This ensures that it is easy to find a pool for allocation.
-When the current pool is full, if no young pool is available, then we demote the first old pool into a young pool, if it is less than half-full.
+When the current pool is full, if no young pool is available then we demote the first old pool into a young pool, if it is less than half-full.
 (This pool contains major roots, but it is harmless to scan them during minor collection.)
 Otherwise we prefer to allocate a new pool.